Oneiroi/Saiweb.co.uk/source/_posts/2010-08-26-php-caching-an-in-depth-review.markdown

 As can be seen as the number of requests grew the response time began to increase sharply and the overall performace of the site degrade, bare in mind these benchmarks are being made on my home DSL for the time being.

 <strong>
-ab -c 100 -n 500 -g ./saiweb-cached.bpl https://www.saiweb.co.uk/</strong>
+ab -c 100 -n 500 -g ./saiweb-cached.bpl https://blog.oneiroi.co.uk/</strong>

-Server Hostname:        www.saiweb.co.uk
+Server Hostname:        blog.oneiroi.co.uk
 Server Port:            80

 Document Path:          /